tuantvk/rnmaestro/README.md

 npx react-native init RNMaestro
 ```

 After initialization, notice the **applicationId** of Android (`android/app/build.gradle -> applicationId`) and iOS (`Project in Xcode -> Signing & Capabilities -> Bundle Identifier`).
-You can optionally edit them for later use, in this tutorial I edit Android and iOS to `com.rnmaestro`.
+You can optionally edit them for later use, in this tutorial, I edit Android and iOS to `com.rnmaestro`.

 In the `App.tsx` file of the project, copy & paste the code below.